 Put our experience and expertise to work for you in your personal injury, workers’ comp, or wrongful death case!
 We’re ready to fight for what you’re entitled to receive!

 Technology continues to evolve in nearly every area of our lives, and vehicle safety is no exception.
 While modern technology is generally quite useful and effective, this isn’t always the case.
 When the technology in question involves motor vehicle safety, it can be especially dangerous when it doesn’t live up to your expectations.
 A recent study reveals that new pedestrian safety technology is less effective than advertisements would have us believe, and the consequences can be deadly.
-If you’ve been injured in a pedestrian accident caused by a negligent motorist, contact an experienced Kansas personal injury attorney today.
+If you’ve been injured in a pedestrian accident caused by a negligent motorist, contact an experienced Kansas Auto Accidents Attorney today.

 A recent study by the American Automobile Association (AAA) concludes that technology intended to increase pedestrian safety via pedestrian detection is not as effective as the manufacturers report.
 AAA put four different manufacturers’ most popular vehicles to the test under a variety of driving conditions and the results were revelatory, including:

 The car manufacturers involved all include warnings about their pedestrian-detection technology’s limitations in their vehicles’ owner’s manuals, but this may not be enough to dissuade drivers from relying too heavily upon it.
 Nevertheless, drivers should be forewarned and should always make seeing pedestrians in their midst one of their top priorities.

 The pedestrian-detection technology tested was most useful when detecting an adult pedestrian stepping in front of a vehicle moving at 20 mph in the light of day.
 The exact results are as follows (related to all four vehicles, collectively):